 Of the 486km stretch between Seoul and Sinuiju, the 12km between Moonsan and the MDL (Military Demarcation Line) was disconnected before the reconnection project commenced.
-In 2002, the Gyungui Line was extended northwards from Moonsan to Dorasan on the ROK side.
-All that remains to be done in the ROK is construct 1.8km of track in the DMZ (demilitarized zone).
+In 2002, the Gyungui Line was extended northwards from Moonsan to

+Dorasan on the ROK side.
+All that remains to be done in the ROK is constructing 1.8km of track in the DMZ (demilitarized zone).
 The agreement of the Ministers of Defense of both countries will be needed before this can take place.
-The total cost of construction on the ROK side is estimated at 90.3 billion won.

 Mine clearance work on the DPRK side has been completed, with construction of the 15.3km stretch between Gaesung and the MDL scheduled for completion in 2004.
-In addition, four-lane 20 meter-wide highway is due to be constructed in parallel with the Gyungui Line, running between the unification bridge and the MDL (5.1km) on the ROK side.
+In addition, a four-lane 20 meter-wide highway is due to be constructed in parallel with the Gyungui Line, running between the unification bridge and the MDL (5.1km) on the ROK side.

 The completion of work on the railway and the road on both sides of the divide should make trade quicker and easier, with cargo traveling overland, rather than using marine transportation, as is the case at present.
-North-South trade was worth \$402.957 million in 2001, rising to \$641.730 million in 2002.
-Trade between the two countries takes place on four regular and irregular shipping routes, including Incheon ~ Nampo and Busan ~ Rajin.
+North-South trade was worth \$724.217 million in 2003, an increase of 12.9% on the 2002 level.
+Trade between the two countries takes place on four regular and irregular shipping routes, including the Incheon - Nampo route and the Busan - Rajin route.
 The cost of marine transport between Incheon and Nampo is about \$720/TEU, but it is estimated that this would fall to \$200/TEU if the Gyungui Line were used, and the journey time is also expected to decrease considerably.
 The most immediate use for the Gyungui Line could be the transport of industrial materials between the ROK and the planned Gaesung Industrial Park.